-- a.
-On August 13, 2020, the shareholders of the Company approved a new Omnibus Equity Incentive Plan (the "Omnibus Plan").
+a.
+On August 13, 2020, the shareholders of the Company approved a new Omnibus Equity Incentive Plan (as amended and restated, the "Omnibus Plan").
 The Omnibus Plan permits the board of directors to grant a wide range of long-term incentive awards to participants.
 The awards include deferred share units ("DSUs"), which are for directors only, performance share units ("PSUs"), restricted share units ("RSUs") and stock options.
 The Omnibus Plan replaced the separate Deferred Share Unit Plan ("DSU Plan"), Stock Option Plan and Employee Share Compensation Plan ("ESCP").
 Awards granted after August 13, 2020 are governed by the Omnibus Plan.
 Awards granted before that date will continue to be governed by the plan under which they were granted.
 The number of common shares issuable under the Omnibus Plan, and any other security-based compensation arrangements, including the DSU Plan, Stock Option Plan and ESCP, may not exceed 10% of the number of common shares outstanding from time to time.
 However, the Omnibus Plan is an "evergreen plan", meaning that any awards that are exercised or settled or terminated without being exercised or settled are available for subsequent grant and do not reduce the number of common shares available to be granted.
-There are also limitations on the number of common shares that may be issued to insiders. - b.
+There are also limitations on the number of common shares that may be issued to insiders.

+- b.
 The Company may settle DSUs, PSUs and RSUs in (i) common shares issued from treasury, (ii) common shares purchased in the market, (iii) cash or (iv) a combination of common shares and cash.
 Holders of stock options may exercise their options, (i) by paying the option exercise price or (ii) with the consent of the Company, through a cashless exercise or by receiving a cash payment in lieu of shares. - c.
-In the case of DSUs, unless otherwise approved by the board of directors, eligible directors must elect to receive at least 50% and up to 100% of their annual retainers in DSUs.
-The DSUs are issued on a monthly basis while the director serves as a board member and vest immediately.
+Unless otherwise approved by the board of directors, eligible directors must elect to receive at least 50% and up to 100% of their annual retainers in DSUs or restricted common shares of Baylin.
+The DSUs and restricted common shares are issued on a monthly basis while the director serves as a board member and vest immediately.
 The DSUs are settled after the member ceases to be a director.

-The following table lists the number of DSUs outstanding as at December 31, 2021 and 2020:
+The following table lists the number of DSUs outstanding as at December 31, 2022 and 2021:

 Number of DSUs Weighted average price

-DSUs outstanding at January 1, 2020 395,449 \$ 2.51

-DSUs granted during 2020 240,416 \$ 1.08

-DSUs redeemed during 2020 (52,759) \$ 2.10

-DSUs outstanding at December 31, 2020 583,106 \$ 1.96
+DSUs outstanding at January 1, 2021 583,106 \$ 1.96

 DSUs granted during 2021 370,144 \$ 1.00

 DSUs redeemed during 2021 (29,935) \$ 3.15

 DSUs outstanding at December 31, 2021 923,315 \$ 1.45

+DSUs granted during 2022 614,199 \$ 0.43

+DSUs outstanding at December 31, 2022 1,537,514 \$ 1.04
-The Company recognized an expense of \$368 in the year ended December 31, 2021 and \$261 in the year ended December 31, 2020 within general and administrative expenses.
-In the first quarter of 2020, 52,759 DSUs (Note

-- 21), having a value of \$111, were settled for common shares, of which 27,817 common shares were issued from treasury and the remaining common shares were purchased from the market. - d.
+The Company recognized an expense of \$266 in the year ended December 31, 2022 and \$368 in the year ended December 31, 2021 within general and administrative expenses.
+In the first quarter of 2020, 52,759 DSUs (Note 21), having a value of \$111, were settled for common shares, of which 27,817 common shares were issued from treasury and the remaining common shares were purchased from the market.

+d.
 In the case of stock options, at the time of granting a stock option, the board of directors will determine (i) the exercise price, being not less than the fair market value of the common shares, (ii) the vesting provisions, generally being three to five years with an equal number of common shares vesting on each anniversary of the grant date, and (iii) the expiry date, generally being no more than seven years after the grant date.